abnaceur/nestJs-mailing-microservice/README.md

 To send an email you need postman or curl (any other tool)<br/>

 Request body<br/>
-PS: - You can sue the hard coded one as long as it is valid ;)
+PS: - You can see the hard coded one as long as it is valid ;)
 ```bash
 {
   "to": "email_to",